Dinner Rolls | Soft Sweet Oven Baked American Recipe

 The versatility of a good dinner rolls recipe is half the reason they’re worth mastering.
 They slot into almost any meal without much thought.

-• On the sweeter side, they’re genuinely excellent at breakfast, slathered with butter and fruit preserves or honey.
-Pair them with any of our Breakfast Ideas on Devine Dishes for a full morning spread.
+On the sweeter side They are genuinely excellent at breakfast, slathered with butter and fruit preserves or honey.

 A Note Before You Start Baking